S1mplector/Simanga/README.md

 ---

+> Status: Development of SiManga has ended.
+This project is no longer in active development.

 SiManga allows you to browse, read, and download manga from various online sources in a clean, customizable, and user-friendly interface.

 ## Features